chakra-ui/panda/website/pages/docs/concepts/hooks.md

 })
 ```

-### Configure how Panda extracts JSX
+### Configuring JSX extraction

-We can configure the `matchTag` / `matchTagProp` functions to customize the way Panda extracts your JSX.
-This can be especially useful when working with libraries that have properties that look like CSS properties but are not and should
+Use the `matchTag` / `matchTagProp` functions to customize the way Panda extracts your JSX.

-be ignored.
+This can be especially useful when working with libraries that have properties that look like CSS properties but are not and should be ignored.

 Let's see a Radix UI example where the `Select.Content` component has a `position` property that should be ignored: